Abdellah35/docs/get-started/08_using_compose.md

 ## Tear it all down

-When you're ready to tear it all down, simply run `docker compose down` or hit the trash can on the Docker Dashboard for the entire app.
+When you're ready to tear it all down, simply run `docker compose down` or hit the trash icon on the Docker Dashboard for the entire app.
 The containers will stop and the network will be removed.

 >**Warning**